Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ---

 ## Peer-reviewed Publications
 Ma, Haofeng and **Jeongho Choi**.
 Forthcoming.
-“The Deceptiveness of Presidential Personas: The Gap Between Spontaneous and Formal Personality Traits and Its Impact on Political Trust.” in *Political Communication, Congress and the Presidency: The Year in C-SPAN Archives Research*, Volume 11.
+“The Strategic Self-Presentation of Presidential Personas: Gaps Between Spontaneous and Formal Personality Traits and Political Trust.” in *Political Communication, Congress and the Presidency: The Year in C-SPAN Archives Research*, Volume 11.
 Purdue University Press (Corresponding)

 **Choi, Jeongho** and Yujin Julia Jung.
 Forthcoming.
 "Does Immigration Fuel Populism?
 The Effect of Immigration on the Rise of Populist Rhetoric" *Political Science Quarterly*.